pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 ## Products and robot types

 ### Delivery Robots
 A delivery robot come with different shape and sizes.
-Some robots deliver food and look like carts with wheels oder delivery robots look like humans.
+Some robots deliver food and look like carts with wheels other delivery robots look like humans.
 Delivery robots enhance the speed of delivery, lower labor costs and reliability.

 <a href="https://ibb.co/k3Z01rf"><img src="https://i.ibb.co/xmZGHc0/Pizza-Delivery-Robot.jpg" alt="Pizza-Delivery-Robot" border="0"></a>